Domestic and Family Violence Policy

 Essentials by AAI

 If you are unable to afford mainstream insurance cover, there may be a solution for your needs.
-Essentials by AAI provides low cost cover for those on low incomes in partnership with Good Shepherd.
+Essentials by AAI provides low cost cover for those on low incomes developed with Good Shepherd Australia New Zealand.

 Insurance is provided for cars and/or contents insurance only, is limited to low sums insured, and is subject to eligibility criteria.